If you have any suggestions for lesson formats/themes they are always welcome ☺.

 Associate membership is for people who think they may not get to attend many rallies (eg 5 or less) during the year.
 Although the membership fee is less the rally fee and clinic fees are $10 more.
 If it ends up that the associate member can attend more than 5 rallies they can either continue as an associate member or choose at any time to upgrade to a full membership by paying the additional $50 fee.

-Payment for membership and rallies can be done by several different methods, EFT is preferred, however cash, cheque and money orders are also acceptable.
+Payment for membership can be done by several different methods, EFT is preferred, however cash, cheque and money orders are also acceptable.

 Payment details are provided on the membership form and rally forms

 Rallies are held on the 3rd Sunday of every month starting in February and finishing in November.
-We will also hold clinics and social days on the occasional 1st Saturday of the month.
+We also hold a half day Friday rally .
+The Friday rallies will generally be held monthly.
+We will also be holding clinics and social days on the occasion throughout the year.

+Training days and clinics may be offered depending on availability of the grounds.
 The format of clinics are tailored to what the committee feels is wanted by members.
 We are always open to suggestions.
-The clinics we normally hold include Show Jumping Training Day’s, Cross Country and Jump X Training days & Dressage Training.
-We will also be offering other disciplines of riding such as horsemanship and Social rides throughout the year.
+The clinics we normally hold include Show Jumping Training Day’s, Cross Country and Jump X Training Days & Dressage Training Days.
+We will also be offering other disciplines of riding such as Working Equitation throughout the year.
+You will receive notification of these events via email, newsletter and our members’ Facebook page.
+It is expected that members will assist at these events.

 Uniforms can be ordered via our uniforms officer (committee member) and also available to order on-line from our website.

-Our club colours are black and gold and we have shirts, jackets, caps, vests and saddle blankets for sale.
-Names are embroidered on shirts and jackets so these are non refundable.
+Our club colours are black and gold and we have shirts, jackets, caps, vest, riding tights and saddle blankets for sale.
 Uniforms do not have to be worn at rallies but are essential for inter-club challenges.
 For inter club challenges it is preferred that all riders would be wearing the black and gold club riding tights, or black Jodhpurs.
 Shirts are available to borrow for these events if you do not have your own club shirt).
-Orders are taken twice a year (beginning and mid year).
+We hold a limited amount of stock,.

 Publications / forums